0HyperCube/warped/README.md

 ## Enemies
 - Several variaties of enemies with different attack speeds / movement speeds / damage
-- Enimes move towards the player if they have a direct line of site, otherwise they stay still
+- Enemies move towards the player if they have a direct line of site, otherwise they stay still
 - When enemies are within a certain distance of the player, they start an animation with them moving forward
 - If their animation finishes and they are near the player, they apply their damage output